Exploring exercise behavior in pregnant and postpartum adolescents in Mississippi

 Obesity, hypertension, renal disease, and a combination of the three are the result of distinct etiologies within the study participants.
 By analyzing aptamer, metabolic, and clinical data alone or in tandem, differences between populations will explain these etiologies.

 The Chronic State of Obesity and the Acute Response to Sepsis

 Obesity remains an epidemic facing modern health care.
 While the understanding of obesity as both a chronic disease and as a culprit in the development of numerous chronic diseases continue to grow, the effect of the chronic state of obesity on acute illness remains uncertain.
 Some investigations suggest an “obesity paradox” exists in acute illness, wherein overweight and obese individuals have more favorable prognoses than normal or underweight counterparts.
 In severe sepsis and septic shock, the effect of obesity on outcomes has been conflicting with some reporting higher rates of organ failure, ICU length of stay, and mortality in obese patients, while others show improved mortality in overweight or obese patients.
 The overarching hypothesis of Dr. Sterling’s work is that obesity results in a chronic state of inflammation which is protective at low to moderate levels of obesity during an acute physiologic stressor.
-Dr. Sterling aim’s to; determine if markers of inflammation are associated with the degree of obesity during infection without evidence of sepsis, sepsis, and septic shock as compared to matched controls, test if elevated adipokine levels decreases the progression of illness severity and improves patient centered outcomes, and determine platelet microparticle formation and platelet function in sepsis and the association with adipokine levels in obese and non-obese matched cohorts.
+Dr. Sterling aim’s to; determine if markers of inflammation are associated with the degree of obesity during infection without evidence of sepsis, sepsis, and septic shock as compared to matched controls, test if elevated adipokine levels decrease the progression of illness severity and improves patient-centered outcomes, and determine platelet microparticle formation and platelet function in sepsis and the association with adipokine levels in obese and non-obese matched cohorts.